Updated: July, 2023

 How do I know if I am low-income?

-The only way you will know this is by letting CCI staff review your completed application and all requested documentation.
+The only way you will know this is by letting our staff review your completed application and all requested documentation.